-Dr. Geiger graduated from The Ohio State University College of Medicine and completed a family medicine residency at Akron City Hospital (now Summa Health System) in Akron, Ohio.
-He practiced 12 years in Mansfield, Ohio, before starting his academic family medicine career of more than 25 years.
-During that time, he served as program director of two programs in Toledo, Ohio, and Milwaukee, Wisconsin, for 18 years.
-He currently is the senior associate program director at the Grant Family Medicine Residency (OhioHealth) in Columbus.
-Dr. Geiger has served on the RPS Panel of Consultants since 2010.
+Dr. Geiger graduated from The Ohio State University College of Medicine and completed a family medicine residency at Akron City Hospital, in Akron, Ohio.
+He has served as program director for over 18 years in two residency programs in Toledo, Ohio and Milwaukee, Wisconsin.
+He is currently serving as Associate Program Director at the Dublin Hospital Family Medicine Residency in Columbus, Ohio.

 Dr. Gillanders received his medical degree from the University of California at San Francisco.
 He completed his residency at the University of Washington and practiced for 10 years in White Salmon, Washington, before pursuing an academic career.
 He directed successful residency programs in Ohio, California, and Oregon.
 In addition to treating patients, Dr. Gillanders directed the Providence Oregon Family Medicine Residency Program in Milwaukie, Oregon, until 2013.
 He has served on the RPS Panel of Consultants for more than 20 years.

 Dr. Mills is clinical professor in the Department of Family and Community Medicine at the University of California, San Francisco, and has been on the clinical faculty since 1986.
-Dr. Mills serves on the California Academy of Family Physicians’ board of directors, is vice chair of the CAFP Statewide Medical Education Committee and serves on the Medical Student and Resident Affairs Committee.
+He is Chief of Staff at Natividad Medical Center, Chair of GME, Medical Student Program Director and Associate Director for the UCSF Natividad Family Medicine Residency Program in Monterey County, California.
+Dr. Mills serves on the California Academy of Family Physicians’ Board of Directors as Speaker.
 He was co-director of the UCSF Northern California Faculty Development Fellowship.
-He currently is associate director for the UCSF Natividad Family Medicine Residency Program in Monterey County, California.
 He joined the RPS Panel of Consultants in 2012.

 Dr. Musser received her osteopathic medical degree at the University of Health Sciences College of Osteopathic Medicine in Kansas City, Missouri.
 She completed her residency at Phoenix General Hospital in Phoenix, Arizona.
 Dr. Musser joined the faculty at Western University, College of Osteopathic Medicine (Pomona, California) in 1990 and served there in several positions, including chair of the Department of Family Medicine.
 She currently is program director of Alaska Family Medicine Residency (ACGME/AOA accredited) in Anchorage, Alaska.
 Dr. Musser joined the panel of consultants in 2016.

-Dr. Pauwels is a family physician and associate professor at the University of Washington (UW) in Seattle.
-She was program director at the UW Family Medicine Residency Program for 10 years, and before that at Tacoma Family Medicine for six years.
-She currently works in the UW WWAMI Network as the developing program consultant, organizes regional faculty development, and provides program and institutional support services.
-She has worked with HRSA as a consultant on the Teaching Health Center grant program, and served on STFM and FMAH task forces.
-Dr. Pauwels has served on the RPS Panel of Consultants since 2002.
+Dr. Pauwels is a family physician and professor at the University of Washington (UW) in Seattle, currently working with the UW Family Medicine Network as the Associate Director for Program Development and Accreditation.
+Previously, she was program director at the UW Family Medicine Residency Program for 10 years and at Tacoma Family Medicine for 6 years.
+She has consulted for HRSA on the Teaching Health Center grant program, and served on STFM, AMFRD, and FMAH task forces on accreditation, the single accreditation system, and workforce issues.
+Dr. Pauwels has been an RPS Consultant since 2002.

-Dr. Sanner is a practicing physician and faculty member at the University of Wisconsin Department of Family Medicine and Community Health in Madison, where he also served as program director from 1996-2002.
+Louis Sanner, MD, MSPH, FAAFP - Dr. Sanner is a practicing physician and faculty member at the University of Wisconsin Department of Family Medicine and Community Health in Madison, where he also served as program director from 1996-2002.
 Dr. Sanner attended Stanford Medical School.
 He completed his family medicine residency, chief residency, and two-year research fellowship at the University of Missouri-Columbia.
-Dr. Sanner has expertise in graduate medical education financing and rural training track development.
-He has provided advanced obstetrical training to local health care providers in various parts of the developing world.
+Dr. Sanner has expertise in graduate medical education financing, new residency development and rural training track development.
+He has provided advanced obstetrical training to local health care providers in the US and various parts of the developing world.
 Dr. Sanner has served on the RPS Panel of Consultants since 2001.

 Dr. Skye is associate chair for educational programs and associate professor at the University of Michigan Department of Family Medicine Residency, where he previously served as program director.
 He received his medical training at Dartmouth Medical School in New Hampshire.
 Dr. Skye completed his family practice residency at the Travis Air Force Base, David Grant Medical Center in California, and completed a faculty development fellowship at the University of North Carolina-Chapel Hill.
 Dr. Skye currently is working internationally in projects involving family medicine training and development in Ghana and Japan.
 He has served on the RPS Panel of Consultants since 2007.

 Dr. Voorhees is professor of clinical practice and vice chair for education for the Department of Family Medicine at the University of Colorado School of Medicine.
 He oversees all of the department’s educational programs including three family medicine residencies, fellowships which include sports medicine, palliative medicine and addiction medicine, and medical student education.
-He currently is developing a rural training track and possibly another family medicine residency.
+He helped to develop a rural training track and is exploring options for other new programs.
 He helped start a family medicine residency in 1994 from his private practice, and served as its program director.
 Dr. Voorhees has served on the RPS Panel of Consultants since 2010.

 Dr. Waterson received his medical degree from the University of Health Sciences College of Osteopathic Medicine in Kansas City, Missouri.
 He completed his residency at the Fort Wayne (Indiana) Medical Education Program (FWMEP), serving as co-chief resident during his third year.
 Dr. Waterson joined the faculty of FWMEP in 2003 as director of Osteopathic Medical Education.
 In 2010, he returned to FWMEP full time as associate program director.
 He was promoted to program director in 2013.
 Dr. Waterson joined the panel of consultants in 2016.